dmckeow/orthologs/README.md

 You can run the pipeline with a different config.file e.g.:
 ```
 nextflow run main.nf -profile local -c path/to/other/nextflow.config

+# You can also provide different parameters using a different params file:
+nextflow run main.nf -profile local -params-file path/to/other/params.json
 ```

 # Notes